Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 ## 2. Eagle-M camera installation

-As shown in the figure below, install the Eagle-M camera at a distance of 35cm to 45cm above the base panel of the fork arm, ensuring it is close to the center of the two fork teeth (with a left-right deviation of no more than 5cm).
+As shown in the figure below, install the Eagle-M camera at a distance of 35cm to 45cm above the base panel of the fork arm, ensuring it is close to the center of the two fork tines (with a left-right deviation of no more than 5cm).

 <p align="center"><br><em>Figure 1: Installation example</em></p>